Classic desserts like this vegan panna cotta and creme caramel are some of my favorite desserts!

 Panna cotta or "Cooked cream" is a traditional Italian dessert that is wildly popular and regularly featured on menus all over the world.
-This light and creamy pudding is subtle yet satisfying and is usually made with vanilla bean as the main flavour however there really aren't any limits to the flavour possibilities with this versatile dessert.
+This light and creamy pudding is subtle yet satisfying and is usually made with vanilla bean as the main flavor however there really aren't any limits to the flavor possibilities with this versatile dessert.

 Traditional panna cotta is usually not vegan, as it contains dairy and gelatin.
-So we're making it plantbased here by leaving out those ingredients and subbing in vegan alternatives.
-I've tested this vegan panna cotta recipe close to ten times to get the consistency and flavour balance just right and it is beyond delicious!
+So we're making this panna cotta vegan by leaving out those ingredients and subbing in vegan alternatives.
+I've tested this vegan panna cotta recipe close to ten times to get the consistency and flavor balance just right and it is beyond delicious!

-- Soya milk: I find soya milk works perfectly for this dessert as it's rich without an overpowering taste, feel free to sub it with coconut drinking milk, oat milk or cashew milk if you'd prefer.
+- Soy milk: I find soya milk works perfectly for this dessert as it's rich without an overpowering taste, feel free to sub it with coconut drinking milk, oat milk, or cashew milk if you'd prefer.

-- Cornflour: this is the thickening agent for the pudding, cornflour is known as cornstarch in the US.
+- Cornstarch/cornflour: this is the thickening agent for the pudding, cornflour is known as cornstarch in the US.

 - Agar-agar powder: the setting agent which replaces gelatine which is used in non-vegan panna cotta.

 - Vanilla bean paste: you can also use a vanilla pod, by cutting through and cooking it with the mixture as it heats and removing it when done.
 I find vanilla bean paste to be much more cost-effective, and the quality is really great too.
 I usually use Neilsen Massey pure vanilla extract and Taylor and Colledge vanilla bean extract.